Personal Guarantee

 Our extensive experience places us in an excellent position to understand your requirements and your circumstances.
 We will arrange for one of our expert panel solicitors to provide Independent Legal Advice to you using our online meeting service, in the comfort of your home, at a convenient time to suit you.

 If you’re happy to proceed, we will set up an appointment at a time to suit you with our panel solicitors and we can then certify to your lender that the formalities have been dealt with, thereby enabling them to proceed with the credit facility your company needs.
 At ILA-Connect, fortunately, we’ve made it quick, easy and convenient for you to receive ILA at a moment’s notice.
-Simply Book Now or get in touch with us at contact@ila-connect.co.uk or call our office on 0333 300 1879 and we’ll get straight back to you!
+Simply Book Now or get in touch with us using the information below, and we’ll get straight back to you!